What is AIR?

 Judging will take place after all sites are submitted in early November, with results revealed at the Awards Ceremony in early January.

 Alright!
-Ready to take the leap and join us on this accessibililty journey?
+Ready to take the leap and join us on this accessibility journey?

 Use the following forms depending on whether you want to enter:

-- as an organization to receive a new or redesigned accessible site
+- as a nonprofit, artist, or community organization to receive a new or redesigned accessible site

-- as an individual developer to be sorted onto a team
+- as an individual developer to be sorted into a team

 - as a team of developers